2:55 PM Flash Flood Warning

 **Timing:**

-– At 12:42 PM, radar showed showers and thunderstorms continuing to produce heavy rain across the warned area
+– As of 2:54 PM, radar showed heavy rain and ongoing flooding concerns in the warned area

 **What to Expect:**

-– Between 2 to 4 inches of rain have fallen there
+– Between 2 and 3 inches of rain have already fallen

 **Potential Impacts:**